 There is not a lot of information about the company available on their website which leads me to believe that the editors had minimal experience before starting Amberjack, as past credentials tend to be advertised.

-They accept all submissions electronically.
+They now accept all submissions through the submission manager authors.me.